 Safeline offers its services to people across Warwickshire of all ages, regardless of gender, sexuality or race, who are survivors of abuse.
 Family members and friends of abuse survivors can also use Safeline’s services.

-Face-to-face services are provided across the whole of Warwickshire and surrounding areas, in rooms which we hire locally as well as from our offices in Warwick and Stratford-upon-Avon.
-Online support services and training provisions are offered throughout England and Wales.
+Face-to-face services are provided in Coventry and Warwickshire, in rooms which we hire locally as well as from our offices in Warwick and Stratford-upon-Avon.
+Telephone and online support and training are offered throughout England and Wales.
 We have a National Male Survivor Helpline for male survivors and their families in England and Wales.

 Apart from the training, services are free of charge although donations are always welcome.
 Safeline raises funds from central and local government, grant-making trusts and foundations, businesses, and individuals to cover the cost of its services.